-David Mitchell's What Really Works in Special and Inclusive Education is a well struck with this kind of book.
-By contrast, quite a few of the chapters here of the evidence in the They advise that
+David Mitchell's What Really Works in Special and Inclusive Education is a good example of where the balance is well struck with this kind of book.
+By contrast, quite a few of the chapters here are only four or five pages long - and it was rare for me to feel that I was any further forward in my thinking at the end.